Differentially Private False Discovery Rate Control: Proving FDR Control Using a Submartingale

 \subsection{Optimizing the bounds}

 The constant $C_k$ in Theorem \ref{thm:robustfdr} matters from a practical perspective.
 This section is aimed at finding the \textit{optimal} constants for all $k \ge 2$.
-Compared with what has been performed in Section \ref{sec:contr-fdr-fdr_2}, this improvement is based on a delicate property about the expectation in \eqref{eq:fdr_eqv}, as detailed by the following lemma. \begin{lemma} Define
+Compared with what has been performed in Section \ref{sec:contr-fdr-fdr_2}, this improvement is based on a delicate property about the expectation in \eqref{eq:fdr_eqv}, as detailed by the following lemma. \begin{lemma} Define $C_k^{(n)} = \E \left[ \max_{k \le j \le n} \frac{j}{n U_{(j)}} \right]$ for $n \ge k \ge 2$, where $U_{(j)}$'s are the order statistics of $n$ \iid~uniform variables on $(0, 1)$.
+Then, $C_k^{(n)} \le C_k^{(n+1)}$. \end{lemma}